stat545ubc-2022/Mengyang_Guo_MiniAnalysis/mini-project-1.md

     ## 3 M                   17.5          17.3        11.0       3.20
     ## 4 M                   17.5          17.3        28.1       3.20

-Graphing:
+Looks like The *mean* across **malignant versus benign** can help explain whether it is related to tumor diagnosis.
+The size is smaller for benign tumor.

+*`Graphing:`*
-I will create a graph, making one of the radius logarithmic, and formating the axes labels so that they are “pretty” or easier to read.
+I will create a graph, making one of the radius logarithmic, and formatting the axes labels so that they are “pretty” or easier to read.

 ``` r
 cancer_sample %>%